bagfolio/FF/replit.md

-# Futebol Futuro - Brazilian Football Talent Discovery Platform
+# Revela - Brazilian Football Talent Discovery Platform

 ## Overview

-Futebol Futuro is a comprehensive web application designed to democratize football talent discovery across Brazil.
+Revela is a comprehensive web application designed to democratize football talent discovery across Brazil.
 The platform connects young athletes with professional scouts using AI-powered verification systems, creating opportunities from the Amazon to São Paulo.
 Built as a full-stack web application with modern technologies, it provides separate interfaces for athletes and scouts while maintaining a unified backend system.

 ## System Architecture